WA9ONY/Pico-RP2040/README2.md

 <HR>
 <P align="center"><A HREF="#P99">&lt;--</A> <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A> - <A HREF="https://www.youtube.com/user/DavidAHaworth">YouTube</A> - <A HREF="README.md#INDEX">Index</A> - <A HREF="http://www.stargazing.net/david/RPi/index.html">RPi</A> - <A HREF="http://www.stargazing.net/david/index.html">Website</A> <A HREF="#FUTURE">--&gt;</A></P>

-# Project 100: 2N3055 NPN Transistor I-V Characteristics Curve
+# Project 100: 2N3055 NPN Transistor BE I-V Characteristics Curve

 <p align="center">
 <img align="center" width="160" height="90" src="/Images/Qucs2N3055.png">
 </p>

-The 2N3055 NPN transistor base emmitter acts as a diode and has the same IV curve with Vf of 0.6 to 0.7 V as shown below .
+The 2N3055 NPN transistor base emmitter acts as a diode and has the same IV curve with Vf of 0.5 to 0.7 V as shown below .
+The x axis (horziontal) is the voltage acros the transistor base emmitter.
+The x axis scale is 1 V/div
+Zero V is the vertical center line.
+The curve start up at 0.5 V and increases slightly as the current go up.
+The negative voltage applied to the base emmitter is -2.6 V.

+The y axis (vertical) is the indirectly the current through the base emmitter.
+A current resistor voltage is measured at 500 mV/div.
+Current scale is 500 mV/div / 100 Ohms = 5 mA/div.
+The IV curve stops at 4 vertical divisions at the top of the plot, 4 div * 5 mA/div = 20 ma.

-## I-V Characteristic Curve: 2N3055 NPN transistor.
+## I-V Characteristic Curve: 2N3055 NPN transistor base emmitter.

 <p align="center">
 <img align="center" width="640" height="360" src="/Images/2N3055IVbe.png">